Criteria for Historical Marker Inscriptions

-Historic markers are designed to span generations.
+Historical markers are designed to span generations.
 By obtaining one, you’re doing a service to your community and the public at large.
-To help ensure the highest quality marker inscriptions, we have established the following criteria:
+To help ensure the highest quality marker inscriptions, we have established the following criteria to guide you when selecting a subject, location, and inscription.

 Guidelines for Buildings, Cemeteries, Farms, Places of Worship and Schools